ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 A business step that has not been actualised emits a NULL.

-A business item that has been actualised by a business item or items only having dates in the future emits a NULL.
+A business step that has been actualised by a business item or items only having dates in the future emits a NULL.

 A business step that has been actualised by at least one business item with a date in the past or with a date of today emits a TRUE.

-#### Causes, allows and precludes

-When an actualised business step is linked directly to a non-actualised business step, the step linked to is caused.
-A direct link is a link which is not through a logic gate step or a decision step.

-When an actualised business step is linked to a non-actualised business step through a decision step, the step linked to is allowed.

-When an actualised business step is linked to a non-actualised business step through a NOT logic gate step, the step linked to is precluded.

-Decision steps and logic gate steps may be combined to form logical flows.

 #### Work package visualisations

 Work package visualisations show the routes in a procedure and the steps linked by those routes.

 Routes that are not currently traversable - having a start date in the future or an end date in the past - are indicated as such as per the procedure visualisation.
 In these respects they are identical to the procedure visualisation.

-#### Business steps in work package visualisations

-Business steps in a work package can be in one of three current states and one of three potential states.
+Business steps in a work package are in one of three current states and in one of three potential states.
 Any combination of one current state and one potential state is possible.

 ##### Current states of a business step

-Business steps can be in one of three current states:
+Business steps are in one of three current states:

 * Not actualised.

 * Actualised one or more times, with all associated business items having dates in the future.

-* Actualised one or more times, by at least least one associated business item with a date in the past or a date of today.
+* Actualised one or more times, with at least one associated business item having a date in the past or a date of today.

 Current states are determined by actualisation of steps rather than processing of routes and logic.
 These states are indicated visually.

 ##### Potential states of a business step

-Business steps can be in one of three potential states:
+Business steps are in one of three potential states:

-* Not actualisable - business steps having a direct input of either FALSE or NULL when all logical processing is taken into account.
+* Not actualisable - business steps having an input of either FALSE or NULL.

-* Caused to be actualised - business steps having a direct input of TRUE when all logical processing is taken into account.
+* Caused to be actualised - business steps having an input of TRUE, not through a decision step.
+Such steps must be actualised at some point in the future.

-* Allowed to be actualised - business steps having an input of TRUE through a decision step when all logical processing is taken into account.
+* Allowed to be actualised - business steps having an input of TRUE, through a decision step.
+Such steps may be actualised depending on a decision made elsewhere.

 Potential states result from the parsing of routes and associated logic.
 These states are indicated visually.